 - Adding a permanent location at a site where the institution is conducting a teach-out program for a closed institution.

-- Entering into a contract by which an entity not eligible for Title IV funding offers 25% or more of one or more of the accredited institution’s programs
+- Entering into a contract by which an entity not certified for Title IV funding offers part of one or more of the accredited institution’s programs.

-- Teach-Out: The process by which the university provides instructional and academic support services to students enrolled at a site that has been closed and/or in a program that has been discontinued.
-The teach-out process often extends well beyond the closing of a site or program to allow time for enrolled students to complete their programs in a reasonable amount of time.
+- Teach-Out: The process and time period of a written teach-out plan by which the university provides instructional and academic support services to students enrolled at a site that has been closed and/or in a program that has been discontinued.
+The teach-out plan provides an orderly process, the equitable treatment of students, minimal disruption and additional costs to students, and covers all enrolled students regardless of their progress to completion.
+Source: SACSCOC.

-This policy applies to all university officers who can initiate, review, approve and allocate resources to any changes, including those to academic and non-academic programs and activities that may be considered a substantive change according to SACSCOC Policy for Substantive Changes for Accredited Institutions.
-Within academic areas, such changes can originate with individuals or groups of faculty members, Department committees, Department Chairs, Deans and Associate Deans, the Vice President for Academic Affairs, Faculty Senate, or any other area reporting to the Vice President for Academic Affairs.
+This policy applies to all university officers who can initiate, review, approve and allocate resources to any changes, including those to academic and non-academic programs and activities that may be considered a substantive change according to SACSCOC Substantive Change Policy and Procedures.
+Within academic areas, such changes can originate with individuals or groups of faculty members, Department committees, Department Chairs, Deans and Associate Deans, the Vice President for Academic Affairs (PVPAA), Faculty Senate, or any other area reporting to the PVPAA.

 Each individual hereby designated is required to be familiar and comply with this policy.